-Donald Trump has been in the news quite a bit and there is no sign of that exposure slowing as he was elected the 45th President of the United States in 2016.
-Of course, this means that the market for Donald Trump card has surged dramatically.
+Donald Trump has been in the news quite a bit and there is no sign of that exposure slowing as he was elected the 45th President of the United States.
+Of course, this means that the market for Donald Trump cards has surged dramatically.

 While it is unlikely that there are a number of people collecting real estate developer trading cards (although a William Levitt card would probably fetch a fair amount at auction), there are thousands of political and presidential collectors all over the world and demand for trading cards adorned by The Donald has never been higher.
-Supply, however, of Donald Trump cards is relatively small and tracking down an autograph card is getting increasingly more expensive and difficult.
+However, the supply of Donald Trump cards is relatively small and tracking down an autograph card is getting increasingly more expensive and difficult.

-Click on the images or listings to shop on eBay.
+Click on the images or listings to shop on eBay or check completed sales values.

 The reverse of each card has a laundry list of undesirable stats and ventures with Trump's card being particularly snarky about the business dealings that made him a household name in the 1980s.